isb-cgc/readthedocs/docs/source/sections/progapi/CWL_script.rst

     * outputs are copied from local disk out to GCS
     * the VM is shut down (using the command ``gcloud compute instances delete``) unless the ``--keep-alive`` option was set

+(Note that the option to use *rabix* as the executor does not appear to work at this time, and an `issue <https://github.com/googlegenomics/pipelines-api-examples/issues/61>`_ has been filed on github.)

-Following the example provided on github, you can invoke cwl_runner from the command-line (anywhere where you have the Cloud SDK installed, with your GCS bucket name instead of ``MY-BUCKET`` below):
+Following the example provided on github, you can invoke cwl_runner from the command-line (anywhere where you have the Cloud SDK installed, with your GCS bucket and optional folder name instead of ``MY-BUCKET/my-work-folder`` below):

 .. code-block:: none